 Option Overloads

-The yFiles Class Framework provides option overloads, also known as option objects for comfortably passing complex sets of parameters to methods and constructors.
-With many API methods, instead of passing a list of multiple parameters, a plain parameter object can be passed as the sole parameter.
+yFiles provides option overloads, also known as option objects, for conveniently passing complex sets of parameters to methods and constructors.
+Instead of passing a list of multiple parameters to many API methods, you can pass a parameter object as the sole parameter.

-The object’s properties need to have the names of the parameters.
-For some APIs, additional "extra" options that are described in the API documentation can be provided.
-In contrast to parameter lists, not all properties need to be provided in case of optional parameters: Default values will be used instead where available.
+The object’s properties must have the names of the parameters.
+For some APIs, you can provide additional "extra" options that are described in the API documentation.
+Unlike parameter lists, you don’t need to provide all properties if there are optional parameters: default values will be used where available.
 Extra properties offer a way to pass further information and enable more concise object creation code that doesn’t require temporary variables.

 Option overloads cannot always be used in the library.
 Methods and constructors that accept a parameter object are annotated as such in the API documentation.
-Toggle the checkbox named Option Overload, to see which options are available.
+To see which options are available, toggle the checkbox named Option Overload.
 See the documentation of GraphEditorInputMode for a more complex example.
 Whenever extra properties are available, a small exclamation mark will be shown in the documentation for the parameters.

 const node = graph.createNode({